- Finalist 'Self-Catering Property of the Year' 2017 Cumbria Tourism Awards!

-Following a year of major refurbishment works ending in May 2016, this magnificent Georgian property has undergone a complete transformation.
-Located a stone's throw from Coniston village (less than a third of a mile), set on the road to the striking and historical Coppermines Valley lies this spacious Georgian home.
+Located a stone's throw from Coniston village (less than a third of a mile), set on the road to the striking and historical Coppermines Valley lies this magnificent and spacious Georgian home.
 The owners, Jane & Simon have, with much effort managed to create a home of the highest quality standards whilst carefully managing to preserve the properties outstanding historical features.

 Historically Gate House had early associations with the family who developed the 19th century Coppermines, and was the home in the early 20th century to the famous lakes artist Alfred Heaton Cooper - who, at that time, renamed it 'Sondheim'.
 Keen to retain historical links the owners have ensured that many works of Cooper adorn the cottage walls.